markhepburn/dotemacs/README.md

 general sharing.
 It has accumulated a decent amount of cruft over the years, so please feel free to point out where it can be improved.

+These days I have a fairly homogenous environment across my different installations, so there's not a lot of effort put in to making things backwards-compatible.
+Currently that means Emacs24, on a Linux (Ubuntu) host, although the only thing I'm aware of that breaks on Emacs23 is the colour-theme stuff.
+See also the platform and host-specific loading files if things start to deviate much.

 Post-Installation
 -----------------